fyfey/wonde/README.md

 * Due to the extra coding involved with using Eloquent and a custom implementation, I've opted to use a cachine proxy [https://github.com/valeriansaliou/bloom](https://github.com/valeriansaliou/bloom).
 A small footprint API caching proxy that will sit between the frontend I've set it to cache for 10 minutes.
 It shards on Authorization header so there _shouldn't_ be any chance of cacbhe leakage - It's good enough for this MVP!
 * Ah!
 You can pass lessons_start_after and lessons_start_before to the `/classes/{id}` endpoint and the `lessons` include will honour it.
 This is going to cut down on an extra API call per lesson which was going to create an `n + 1` problem.`n + 1` on DB calls is BAD.
 But when you get sockets and HTTP involved, you've got real problems.
 * add loadng state in to planner.
 Combine data fetch calls into Promise.all.
 Just noticed that react-router-dom 6.4 has just introduced data loading functionality outside of the component.
 TODO!
-I've got a pretty decent "planner" view.
+* I've now got a pretty decent "planner" view.
 I just need to rework my API to return it from a lessons perspective and add a toolbar at the top of the calendar view to allow changing of weeks.
-* TODO: cater for mobile users and have the day colums collapse to a single day with prev/next buttons to switch days, and a "month view" button to allow quick selection of week.
 * Updated backend API response for lessons + have the lessons rending on to the planner correctly.
-* Noticed that it's possible to have multiple lessons overlapping.
+* Noticed that it's possible to have multiple lessons overlapping (jane.darby, thurs at 10:15).
 Added a switcher control to toggle which lesson is "on top"
 * Added lesson detail view to see time, room, employees, students.
 * Added "app" specific feature to save notes against a lesson to help "be prepared".
+* Added username dropdown on login page (for demo purposes)
+* Remove bloom from stack as it was clustering on Authorization header, but we're now using cookie authentication